FBI arrests five New Mexico compound suspects days after multiple charges were dropped

 The FBI said they arrested all five suspects without incident on Friday afternoon in Taos.

-Leveille faces a statutory maximum penalty of ten years of imprisonment and deportation upon completion of her sentence, if convicted, according to the bureau.
+Leveille faces a statutory maximum penalty of 10 years of imprisonment and deportation upon completion of her sentence if convicted, according to the bureau.

-If convicted of aiding and abetting Leveille, Leveille’s co-defendants each face a statutory maximum penalty of ten years of imprisonment.
-If convicted on the conspiracy charge, meanwhile, the five each face a statutory penalty of five years of imprisonment.
+If convicted of aiding and abetting Leveille, Leveille’s co-defendants could each face a statutory maximum penalty of 10 years of imprisonment.
+If convicted on the conspiracy charge, meanwhile, the five could each face a statutory penalty of five years' imprisonment.

 All five defendants are scheduled to appear in federal court in Albuquerque on Sept.
 4.